-In February 2011, the US Environmental Protection Agency ("EPA") announced it would undertake a Bristol Bay Watershed Assessment study focusing on the potential effects of large-scale mine development in the Nushagak and Kvichak drainages.
+In February 2011, the US Environmental Protection Agency ("EPA") announced it would undertake a Bristol Bay Watershed Assessment study focusing on the potential effects of large-scale mine development in all of the Bristol Bay area, then for Nushagak and Kvichak drainages.
 This process was initiated in response to calls from persons and groups in opposition to the Pebble Project for the EPA to pre-emptively use its asserted authority under Section 404c of the Clean Water Act to prohibit discharges of dredged or fill material in waters of the US within these drainages.
 Rather than acceding to this request, the EPA has embarked on a scientific study to assess potential impacts of hard rock mining in the two drainages.
 The Bristol Bay Watershed Assessment process is expected to conclude in late 2012.